lelou6666/nimbus-docs/cloudinitd/deps.rst

 that can be referenced by the bootpgm and readypgm and by higher level services as well.

-The bootconf file is a json formated file that allows the user to assemble variables into a format that the services bootpgm/readypgm can process.
+The bootconf file is a json formatted file that allows the user to assemble variables into a format that the services bootpgm/readypgm can process.
 Variable substitution is performed on this file by processing both the deps file, and all lower level services dep files if they were specified.